jtrfs/JWC-workshops-branches/README.md

 `(practising git skills)`

+I am quite struggling to make it work ... 🧐

 1. my one repo, created locally and then remotely through gh cli.
 The idea is to have only one repository and then several different branches, each for individual workshops.
 2. creating a new local branch
 3. cloning Josh's workshop's repo onto the new branch